code-with-divyanshu/React_Projects/README.md

 ### Project-4 Image Slider

 Make a Image Slider project using react useState() hook, first fetch img from api and display it on browser than make a functionality how to display one image at a time and make a slider.

+### Project-5 Image Slider

+Make a Products list, load more api data project using react useState() hook, first fetch product data from api than show images and ttitle of image than make a function load more image after click on load more button.